 You are not looking for a long-term relationship, so this is not important.
 Consider these part-time hires more like extended dates.

 3. Previous experience is a bonus, but hardly a requirement

 You should be able to train anyone in the basics, so previous experience isn’t a factor.
 It’s a bonus if they’ve worked in your category, but don’t hold it as a high bar they must meet.

 4. Availability is HUGE

 Most people looking for seasonal employment already have another job.
 That was a given, at least prior to the pandemic.
-But even this year, with greater than usual remote work and learning, they may have a set time schedule for when they are available.
+But even this year, with greater than usual remote work and learning, they may have a set schedule for when they are available.

 Don’t pass them up because they can’t work at any and all times.
-You hire to fill the needs in your seasonal plan and on your schedule; you don’t alter it to match their availability.
+You hire to fill the needs in your seasonal plan and your schedule; you don’t alter it to match their availability.

 5. Be honest about the job description